aimms/documentation/webui/side-panels-grd-pages.rst

 Side Panels give developers the possibility to add extra widgets to a page that are always easily accessible in a collapsible panel on the right.
 The Side Panel is a good place for filters or help text.

 Avoid core functionalities in side panels.
 E.g. steps to achieve (initial) output on the page.
 Avoid buttons in side panels.
 Buttons are probably a key function for the page.
-Put widget-specific procedure in `widget action <widget-options.html#widget-actions>`_.
+Put widget-specific procedures in `widget action <widget-options.html#widget-actions>`_.

 .. image:: images/SidePanel_Examples.png
 			:align: center